Florence Calvert Thorne: Career

 Under the tenure of AFL president William Green, Thorne edited the AFL newsletter for several years before being named the director of the organization's newly established research department in 1933.
 She remained in the role until her retirement from the AFL.
 The research department was founded based on Thorne's management of volunteer data collection, which included the tracking of unemployment reporting by local unions.
 Part of her work as head of the research department involved assessing and providing vital statistics information to union heads in order to assist with collective bargaining.
 During her time with the research department, Thorne researched and conducted studies on topics including affordable housing, compensation, health and medical care, and child labor.

-The type of reporting Thorne established went on inform New Deal programs, despite Thorne, like Grompers, being opposed to government legislation in favour of improvements gained through the activism of trade-union organizers.
+The type of reporting Thorne established went on inform New Deal programs, despite Thorne, like Gompers, being opposed to government legislation in favour of improvements gained through the activism of trade-union organizers.
 She retired from the American Federation of Labor in 1953.